eduardosmoura/meta-photo-api/README.md

 - **GitHub Actions:**
   The repository includes a GitHub Actions workflow to deploy the API to Vercel on each commit to the `main` branch.

+- **Postman Collection:**
+  A Postman collection is provided in the repository for testing all endpoints, including filtering and pagination scenarios.

 Feel free to contribute or open issues if you encounter any problems.
 Enjoy using MetaPhoto API!